rust-lang/rust/src/doc/unstable-book/src/compiler-flags/sanitizer.md

 See the [Clang ShadowCallStack documentation][clang-scs] for more details.

+* `aarch64-unknown-none`

+In addition to support from a runtime by the application or operating system, the `-Zfixed-x18` flag is also mandatory.

 # ThreadSanitizer

 ThreadSanitizer is a data race detection tool.
 It is supported on the following